 The hypothesis of Stonehenge, which I have already proved on a separate website to this, required it to be built alongside the river Avon.
 And it was.
 Archaeologists found the MK1 version in 2008/9 as a circle of bluestones at the start of - some incorrectly say the end - of the Stonehenge Avenue.

 The problem with the so-called bluestonehenge, bluehenge or West Amesbury henge, was its lack of astronomical alignments.
 So its stones were plucked out of the ground to become part of Stonehenge MK2 on top of a hill.
-A connection to the river was still required to satisfy the hypothesis, thus the need for the Stonehenge Avenue.
-Please press the button marked 'Woodhenge,' to continue.
+A connection to the river still had to made to satisfy the hypothesis, thus the need for the Stonehenge Avenue.
+Please press the Woodhenge button to continue.